9 POINTS — that quickly describe how our Internal State directs who we pick as partners

 Maybe it’s time to figure out how to make the field more fertile, greener and more resilient on a regular basis…so even when fire season does hit.. the fires are fewer, they burn out quickly and it takes far less effort to ‘manage’ them if you need to.

-And what can you do with all the energy we save by not having to ‘cope with’ or manage so much or so often?
+And what can you do with all the energy you save by not having to ‘cope with’ or manage so much or so often?
 Well, you can put it towards other areas of your life, and towards your relationships.

 What we can do to begin

 Said another way, we need to be working our emotional state from both directions.
-By differentiating your internal emotional response while using healthy, external strategies as needed to manage it, you’ll become calmer, more confident and see improvement in your relationships a heck of a lot faster.
+By differentiating and developing your internal emotional response while using healthy, external strategies as needed to manage it, you’ll become calmer, more confident and see improvement in your relationships a heck of a lot faster.

 So let’s get started.
 You can start learning through one of our free classes or from the foundational class below.